 What is Moderate Sedation

 Moderate sedation is used to help patients relax or feel sleepy during a procedure.
-It also helps to decrease pain.
-When you are moderately sedated, you may almost be asleep; but you are easy to wake up and you are able to answer questions.
+It also helps to lessen pain.
+You may almost be asleep, but you are easy to wake up and are able to answer questions.

-Moderate sedation is used for minor surgeries and certain types of tests.
+It is used for minor surgery and certain types of tests.
 It may be used in a hospital or clinic.
-Your health care provider will talk with you this before your procedure.
+Your health care provider will talk with you before your procedure.

 There are a few different medicines that can be used for moderate sedation.
 The medicine may be given to you as a pill, injection, or through an IV (intravenous) line.

 An IV is a small tube that is placed in a vein in the arm.
-Fluids and drugs can be given through an IV.
+Fluids and medicines can be given through it.
 Once an IV is placed, it should not hurt.
-Your arm may feel cool because of the fluids in your IV.
+Your arm may feel cool from the fluids.

-When an adult is sedated, your oxygen level, heart rate, and blood pressure are checked.
-The adult patient will be asked questions about how you are feeling and answering these questions are important.
+When you are sedated, your oxygen level, heart rate, and blood pressure are checked.

-During moderate sedation, you may have a heart monitor.
-You may receive oxygen.
-A doctor or nurse will be with you during this time.
+You may have a heart monitor and get oxygen.
+A doctor or nurse will be with you.

-If you and your health care provider expect that you will leave the hospital or clinic on the same day that you have been given moderate sedation, you should plan to stay as long as needed to recover after the procedure.
+If you plan to leave the hospital or clinic on the same day, plan to stay as long as needed to recover.
 The least amount of time you will need to stay is 30 minutes.

-You may have blurred vision, temporary short term memory loss, nausea, and feel dizzy for some time.
-You may not remember details about the procedure, but the sleepy feeling does not last long.
+You may have blurred vision, brief short-term memory loss, nausea, and feel dizzy for a short time.
+You may not remember details about the procedure.
+The sleepy feeling does not last long.
 You will feel back to normal in a short time.